Relative operating characteristic (ROC)

 The geometrical area under the ROC provides a summary statistic for the performance of probability forecasts, and is often referred to as the ROC score.
 For perfect forecasts, all ensemble members will correctly predict the event in all years and the ROC points will converge to a single point at x=0, y=100, with an area under the curve of 10,000 (usually normalised to 1.0), the maximum possible value.
 Forecasts with little or no skill will obtain a (normalised) ROC score of approximately 0.5, the area under the diagonal.

-By calculating the area under the ROC curve at each model grid-point for the verification period maps depicting the geographical variations in seasonal forecast skill have been prepared for each forecast region and for both temperature and precipitation (see verification pages).
+By calculating the area under the ROC curve at each model grid-point for the verification period maps depicting the geographical variations in seasonal forecast skill have been prepared for each forecast region and for both temperature and precipitation (see Global long-range model probability skill maps).
 These values represent average skill over the verification period, estimated from retrospective forecasts (hindcasts).

 Regions with ROC score equal to or greater than 0.7, 0.8 and 0.9 are coloured yellow, orange and red respectively - and indicate regions with relatively good seasonal prediction skill.
 Regions with ROC score between 0.6 and 0.7 show skill at lower levels but still better than guessing or use of climatology.
 Grey or light blue shading is used when scores are below 0.6 (i.e. near or below to the 0.5 'no-skill' threshold, suggesting forecasts in these regions are currently little better than guesswork).